Tournament Snowstorm Lore

 On Saturday March 22, 1952 thousands of people had tickets for the State Boys Basketball Tournament at Williams Arena.
 The big storm hit the morning of the finals in 1952, with 13.7 inches falling that day.
 Public transportation was severely hampered and fans trudged through the snow.
 The Championship game was between Hopkins and St. Paul that evening and Hopkins won 42 to 29.
 This was the storm that really get the myth going, Another memorable storm was 11.4 inches on March 23, 1966.

 How often does it snow 4 inches or more during the State High School Boys Basketball Tournament?
 The tournament began in 1913 and in those days was 3 days long.
 Later the tournament expanded to cover 4 days by the 1990s.
 Snow events were looked at for each day of the tournament.
 The number of times four inches or more fell during the tournament were noted over the past 110 years.
 Meteorologist Ron Trenda provided the initial research through 1987 and the State Climatology Office continued the check through the year 2023.
-(Special thanks to Climatology Volunteer Ivy Stempkovski) Note: in 2020 the Boys Basketball Tournament was cancelled due to COVID.
+(Special thanks to Climatology Volunteer Ivy Stempkovski) Note: in 2020 the Boys Basketball Tournament was canceled due to COVID.
 Here are the results:

 10 years out of 110 had 4 inches or more of snow over "tourney time" (travel day plus the days of the tournament) This means that 9% of the tournaments had a "tournament snowstorm."